group with the mountain bikes ready for the malaga pass

 Upon arrival in Aguas Calientes we will leave our luggage in the lodges and we will have free time to visit the town, its market or just relax with a bath in its hot springs ($5.00).
 At the end of the afternoon we will meet again with the whole group to have dinner and plan with your guide the next day: the visit to Machu Picchu.

-train station in aguas calientes machu picchu village
+train station in aguas calientes machu picchu town

-DAY 4 Aguas Calientes - Machu Picchu - Ollantaytambo - Cusco
+DAY 4 Aguas Calientes - Machu Picchu - Ollantaytambo - Cuzco

 Machu Picchu

-We will access the citadel of Machu Picchu and enjoy a two-hour tour in which the guide will tell us all the secrets and history of the Inca city.
+We will access the citadel of Machu Picchu and enjoy the history of the Inca city.
 Later, we will have time to continue exploring on our own, and access the optional areas of Huayna Picchu or Machu Picchu Mountain if we have added them to our reservation as an extra.

 views of the inca city of machu picchu